This blog was originally posted on 17th January 2018 and was updated October 2020.

 Even if you’re new to photography, painting, Pilates, cooking, or learning Italian, Flavours Holidays can add to those feelings of youthfulness and joy by taking you and your hobby to Italy.
 Whether you holiday with a friend or partner, or by yourself, an activity holiday is also a great chance to spend time focusing on yourself – which also benefits mental health.
 If you do travel solo, Flavours Holidays are ideal as there are no single supplements!

-Holidaying with your hobby in the warmth and beauty of Italy means those youth and happiness levels will flourish even further.
+Holidaying with your hobby in Italy means those youth and happiness levels will flourish even further.